 Donald Trump and Tony Schwarz

-Whether or not you agree with his policies, this book does an excellent job providing insight on how to effectively complete large-scale projects from start to finish.
+This book does an excellent job providing insight on how to effectively complete large-scale projects from start to finish.

 Think and Grow Rich